jeanslack/Videomass/develop/localization_guidelines.md

 ```
 - Open the "videomass.po" file with 'PoEdit'

-- Find for *Catalog > Update from POT file...* on the poEdit menu, then
+- Find for *> Catalog > Update from POT file...* on the poEdit menu bar, then
 import the `videomass.pot` file template sited on `locale` folder.
 This serves
 to update current `videomass.po` file at the latest features.

-- Check the catalog property data by *Catalog > Property...* of the poEdit menu bar
+- Check the catalog property data by *> Catalog > Property...* of the poEdit menu bar
 and make sure it contains at least some information.
 Otherwise you could provide
-it here.
+it.

 - Now, you are ready to start your translation.
 When you're done save your work;
 you can always resume your work from where you left off.